BCDevOps/platform-services/apps/rocketchat/readme.md

 #### Pod Anti-Affinity

 Both the MongoDB and the Rocket Chat application pods have anti-affinity require rules set.
 This will make sure pods get scheduled onto nodes where an existing pod of that application does not exist.
+Deployment of multiple pods will fail if this requirement is not met.

 ### Secrets
 ---